Notre-Dame de l'Épine

 The Basilica of Our Lady of l'Épine (Basilique Notre-Dame de l'Épine), also known as Notre-Dame de l'Épine, is a Roman Catholic basilica in the small village of L'Épine, Marne, near Châlons-en-Champagne and Verdun.
-It is a major masterpiece in the Flamboyant Gothic style.
+It is one of the last major French Gothic cathedrals constructed, a major masterpiece in the Flamboyant Gothic style, and has been classified as a UNESCO World Heritage Site since 1998 for its significance as a pilgrimage site on the Camino de Santiago.

 History

-Started around 1405-1406, construction lasted until 1527.

-Elevated to a basilica from 1914, Notre-Dame-de-l'Épine takes its name from the devotion given to a statue of the Virgin holding the Child Jesus.
+The origins of the cathedral date to the late 13th century, when a small shrine was erected and dedicated to the Virgin Mary on the site of the existing church.
+To accommodate the growing religious presence and the importance of the town as a pilgrimage site on the route to Santiago de Compostela, construction of a larger cathedral was initiated by Charles VI.
+The cathedral was constructed in a Rayonnant Gothic style, likely inspired by Toul Cathedral around 1405 and continued until 1527.
+Notre-Dame-de-l'Épine takes its name from the devotion given to a statue of the Virgin holding the Child Jesus.

 According to a legend from the 17th century that has since evolved, the statue was found by shepherds in the Middle Ages in a burning thorn bush.

-The basilica has the dimensions of a cathedral and is in the Gothic architectural tradition.

-The façade has three portals and is crowned with two spires.
-The right spire is 55 m high.

-The left spire was leveled in 1798 to allow the installation of a Claude Chappe telegraph.